vanyle/vectarine/docs/user_manual.md

 you are free to use any text editor you want.

 Start the engine by running the `vecta` executable.
 A window should open.

+> ⚠️ On MacOS, executables from the internet are quarantined by default.
+> You might see this message when attempting to run `vecta-macos`: "This app is damaged"
+> You need to run this command to allow the execution:
+> `xattr -d com.apple.quarantine vecta-macos`

 Write your game inside `assets/scripts/game.lua`.
 As you save, the window updates.
 See the `lua-api` folder for a list of available functions.
 VSCode should autocomplete from them.